theme-next/theme-next.org/source/_posts/next-7-1-0-released.md

 - per_page: true
 + home: true # enable or disable quicklink on home page
 + archive: true # enable or disable quicklink on archive page
-# Add `quicklink: true` in front matter to enable quicklink on special page or post
+# Add `quicklink: true` in Front-matter to enable quicklink on special page or post
 ```
 ### Some options look more uniform in `_config.yml` ([#643](https://github.com/theme-next/hexo-theme-next/pull/643))